-If you are visiting the Philippines for tourism or business purposes and for less than 30 days, you generally won't need to get a visa.
-If you are staying for longer or visiting for another reason (such as for work or study), you'll need to arrange a visa before you travel.
+If you're visiting the Philippines for tourism or business purposes and for less than 30 days, you won't need a visa.
+If you're staying for longer or visiting for another reason (such as for work or study), you'll need a visa before you travel.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest

 Philippines Bureau of Immigration website for up-to-date information.

 Immigration authorities may ask for proof of an onward or return ticket.

 Children under 15 years old who aren't accompanied by a parent or coming to meet a parent or parents in the Philippines need to have a Waiver of Exclusion Ground.